 - Punctuated!
 For!
 Emphasis!: The hooks for "Burning Down the House" indulge in this."I'M!
 AN!
 OR!
 DI!
 NA!
 RY!
 GUY!""THERE!
 HAS!
 GOT!
 TO!
 BE!
 A!
 WAY!""THREE!
 HUN!
 DRED!
 SIX!
 TY!
 FIVE!
 DE!
 GREES!"

 - Rearrange the Song: The 2005 remastered release includes a remixed version of "Burning Down the House" as a bonus track; this particular remix places greater emphasis on 5.1 surround sound, with Gratuitous Panning to show off as much of the three added channels as possible.

 - Re-Cut: Speaking in Tongues has two different versions: a 41-minute cut released on LP and a 47-minute cut released on cassette.
 The 47-minute version includes extended versions of the tracks "Making Flippy Floppy", "Girlfriend Is Better", "Slippery People", "I Get Wild/Wild Gravity" and "Moon Rocks", included to capitalize on the greater storage capacity of and growing market for tapes at the time.
-Early CD releases used the LP edit, while ones from 1990 onwards and digital releases use the extended version.
+The 41-minute version is used for early US CD releases, international CD releases prior to the 2005 remaster, and non-remastered digital releases, while the extended version appears on US CDs from 1990 onwards and on the 2005 remaster (on both physical and digital formats).

 - "Burning Down the House" came from a phrase shouted at a Parliament-Funkadelic concert Chris Frantz attended.
 As was previously the case with Remain in Light, members of Parliament Funkadelic would be featured as guest musicians on this album and as part of Talking Heads' backing band on the Speaking in Tongues tour, as captured in Stop Making Sense.